betagouv/mdph/README.md

   - `lcov-report` is the directory for server coverage, just open the `index.html` to browse the results
   - `PhantomJS` is the directory for client coverage, just open the `index.html` to browse the results

+## Docker

+Use `docker-compose up` to start the application within a docker container.
+The docker application is bundled with an empty database.

 ## Production

 Use `npm start` to build the application and run it in production mode.